Stockport: Landmarks

-Stockport Town Hall, designed by Sir Alfred Brumwell Thomas, has a ballroom described by John Betjeman as "magnificent" which contains the Wurlitzer theatre pipe organ formerly installed in the Paramount and later Odeon Theater in Manchester.
+Stockport Town Hall, designed by Sir Alfred Brumwell Thomas, has a ballroom described by John Betjeman as "magnificent" which contains the Wurlitzer theatre pipe organ formerly installed in the Paramount and later Odeon Theatre in Manchester.
 The war memorial and art gallery are on Greek Street, opposite the town hall.
-Underbank Hall is a Grade II* listed late 16th-century timber-framed building which was the townhouse of the Arderne family from Bredbury who occupied it until 1823.
+Underbank Hall is a Grade II* listed late 16th-century timber-framed building, which was the townhouse of the Arderne family from Bredbury who occupied it until 1823.
 Since 1824, it has been used as a bank and its main banking hall lies behind the 16th-century structure and dates from 1915.

-Stockport Viaduct is 111 ft high, and carries four railway tracks over the River Mersey on the line to Manchester Piccadilly.
-The viaduct built of 11,000,000 bricks, a major feat of Victorian engineering, was completed in 21 months at a cost of £70,000.
+Stockport Viaduct is 111 ft high; it carries four railway tracks over the River Mersey and the M60 motorway on the line to Manchester Piccadilly.
+The viaduct built of 11 million bricks, a major feat of Victorian engineering, was completed in 21 months at a cost of £70,000.
 The structure is Grade II* listed.

-Beside the M60 motorway is the Stockport Pyramid, a distinctive structure designed by Christopher Denny from Michael Hyde and Associates.
-It has a steel frame covered with mostly blue glass and clear glass paneling at the apex and was intended to be the signature building for a much larger development planned in 1987.
-Construction began in the early 1990s and it was completed in 1992 but an economic downturn caused the project to be abandoned as the developers went into administration.
-The building lay empty until 1995 when The Co-operative Bank repossessed it and opened it as a call centre.
+Beside the motorway is the Stockport Pyramid, a distinctive structure designed by Christopher Denny from Michael Hyde and Associates.
+It has a steel frame, covered with mostly blue glass and clear glass panelling at the apex, and was intended to be the signature building for a much larger development planned in 1987.
+Construction began in the early 1990s and it was completed in 1992, but an economic downturn caused the project to be abandoned as the developers went into administration.
+The building lay empty until 1995 when The Co-operative Bank repossessed it and opened it as a call centre until 2018.
+In April 2025, the Pyramid reopened as a restaurant serving Indian and Pakistani cuisine.

-Vernon Park, to the east towards Bredbury, was opened on 20 September 1858 on the anniversary of the Battle of Alma in the Crimean War.
-It was named after Lord Vernon who presented the land to the town.
+Vernon Park, to the east towards Bredbury, was opened on 20 September 1858 on the anniversary of the Battle of the Alma in the Crimean War.
+It was named after Lord Vernon, who presented the land to the town.

-St Elisabeth's Church, Reddish and the model village are parts a mill community designed in the main by Alfred Waterhouse for workers of Houldsworth Mill.
+St Elisabeth's Church, Reddish, and the model village are parts of a mill community designed in the main by Alfred Waterhouse for workers of Houldsworth Mill.